StefanNede/KEGS_HACK2022/README.md

 # **Killing Santa**

-> A christmas themed top down shooter game
+> A christmas themed top down shooter game (run the executable file to play the game)

 ### Game Modes: